Grace O'Sullivan: Greenpeace

-O’Sullivan’s interest in activism, the environment and the sea led to her taking up a position with Greenpeace in 1983, when she was 21 years old.
+O'Sullivan's interest in activism, the environment and the sea led to her taking up a position with Greenpeace in 1983, when she was 21 years old.
 She spent the next 20 years working with the organisation in areas that included almost 10 years on various Greenpeace ships.
 She was a crew member of the original Rainbow Warrior when it was bombed in New Zealand in 1985 by French Intelligence.
 O'Sullivan had been sailing from Florida to Hawaii on the Rainbow Warrior, and went to several small island nations in the Pacific Ocean, taking part in actions for peace and climate justice.
+On the night of the bombing, two French agents detonated limpet mines and sank the ship as it sat in Auckland Harbour.
+One crew member died from the bombing, Fernando Pereira, a photographer and friend of O'Sullivan's.

+In 1986 O'Sullivan famously attempted to board a Soviet warship in the Mediterranean, by climbing up the anchor chain barefoot in an attempt to protest against the nuclear warheads on board.
+The purpose of the action was to highlight how close Russian and American vessels carrying nuclear weapons were to populations around the Mediterranean.

 O'Sullivan has travelled twice to Antarctica as part of Greenpeace's mission to get a seat in the Antarctic Treaty Nations, in order to convince global leaders of having Antarctica protected as a world park, as well as blocking the construction of a French military airstrip on the continent.

-On the night of the bombing of the Rainbow Warrior, in 1985, two French agents detonated limpet mines and sank the ship as it sat in Auckland Harbour.
-One crew member died from the bombing, Fernando Pereira, a photographer and friend of O'Sullivan's.

 She spent a number of years working for Greenpeace at its Amsterdam offices, including time as assistant to Campaign Director and as Human Resources Manager for Greenpeace International.
 In addition to working full-time at Greenpeace, O'Sullivan also completed a post graduate diploma in Business Enterprise Development at Waterford Institute of Technology and a diploma in Field Ecology at University College Cork.